Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions

 \begin{definition}[Stochastic block models] For positive integers $ m,n>0 $ and $ p,q \in [0,1] $, the \emph{stochastic block model} $ G \sim \SBM(m,n,p,q) $ is constructed as follows.
 The graph $ G $ has $ m+n $ vertices, labeled by the elements of $ [m+n] $.
 Each vertex $ i \in [m+n] $ has a community label $ W_i \in \{-1,+1\} $.
 The two communities $ V_+:=\{i \in [m+n]:W_i=+1\} $ and $ V_- := \{i \in [m+n]:W_i =-1\} $ satisfy $ |V_+|=m $ and $ |V_-|=n $.
 For distinct $ i,j \in [m+n] $, if $ W_i W_j=1 $, then the edge $ (i,j) $ is in $ G $ with probability $ p $; otherwise the edge $ (i,j) $ is in $ G $ with probability $ q $. \end{definition}

-In classic literature on majority dynamics (e.g., \cite{sah2021majority}), the underlying graph is fixed throughout the process, and in our framework, such static models do not reflect the evolution of block structures.
-For example, if an agent changes his/her opinion from $-$ to $+$, the marginal distribution of the influence from his/her neighbors (i.e., edge connections) does not change, which was sampled as if he/she had opinion $-$.
+In classic literature on majority dynamics, the underlying graph is fixed throughout the process, and in our framework, such static models do not reflect the evolution of block structures.
+For example, if an agent changes their opinion from $-$ to $+$, the marginal distribution of the influence from their neighbors (i.e., edge connections) does not change, which was sampled as if they had opinion $-$.
 Therefore, to maintain the community structure, our graph needs to evolve in time to be consistent with the updates of the opinions.
 The most natural idea is to resample the edges at each round.
-Depending on to which extent the edges are resampled, we introduce the following two models.
+Depending on the extent to which the edges are resampled, we introduce the following two models.